How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 - Manually running the cd command to switch directories

-Next, install the required Puppeteer library by running this command in your project folder:
+Next, install the required Playwright library by running this command in your project folder:

 Copy one of the script examples from this guide into a .js file (for example, music-gen.js).
-Don’t forget to replace placeholder proxy credentials (YOUR_PROXY_USERNAME and YOUR_PROXY_PASSWORD) with your actual Decodo proxy details before running the script.
+Don’t forget to replace placeholder proxy credentials (YOUR_PROXY_USERNAME and YOUR_PROXY_PASSWORD) with your actual Decodo proxy details, then update the target URL you want to scrape and any other placeholders such as max tracks, max scroll attempts, or similar limits before running the script.

 To run the script, use: